jameshughes89/cs4XX-EvolutionaryComputation/site/topics/origin/origin.rst

 =======

 * Populations of living things evolve
-* But a population of living things is just some system
+* But a population of living things is just system
 * And a system exists within some environment, which is a system
 * And the population is made up individuals, which are themselves systems
 * Each individual is made up of many more systems